FIVE JEWELS OF WISDOM

 guiding light in everyone.

-This is the beginning of a meditation that will allow you to understand at a
+meditation that will allow you to understand at a deeper, more intuitive level.

 Please do not dismiss these simple techniques, for they are some of the